davidchatting/Approximate/README.md

 ![WatchDevice example](./images/approx-example-watchdevice.gif)

-The [WatchDevice example](examples/WatchDevice) creates a temporary pair with a proximate device and then flashes the LED to the amount of data (number of bytes) that device is receiving.
+The [WatchDevice example](examples/WatchDevice) creates a temporary pair with a proximate device and then flashes the LED to show the amount of data (number of bytes) that device is receiving.

 ```
 #include <Approximate.h>